saiky-devops/AI-in-Devops/README.md

     * Optimize resource allocation based on usage patterns
     * Identify gaps in existing processes and suggest improvements

-# AI Tools that Devops can use:
+# AI Powered Tools that Devops can use:

 **Github Copilot/Amazon Q**